 Any publication of results other than in ODP reports within twelve (12) months of completion of the cruise must be approved and authored by the whole shipboard party and, where appropriate, shore-based investigators.
-After twelve months, individual investigators may submit related papers for open publication, provided they have already submitted their contributions to ODP reports and had them accepted.
+After twelve (12) months, individual investigators may submit related papers for open publication, provided they have already submitted their contributions to ODP reports and had them accepted.
 Investigations which are not completed in time for inclusion in the ODP reports for a specific cruise may be published in a later edition of the ODP reports; however, they may not appear in another journal until the report for which they were intended has been published.

-2. Distribution of Samples for Research Leading to Publication Outside of the ODP Reports

-A. Researchers who wish to use samples for studies beyond the scope of the ODP reports should obtain sample-request forms from the Curator, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77840, U.S.A.
+- Distribution of Samples for Research Leading to Publication Outside of the ODP Reports - A. Researchers who wish to use samples for studies beyond the scope of the ODP reports should obtain sample-request forms from the Curator, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77845-9547, U.S.A.
 Requestors are required to specify the quantities and intervals of core required, to make a clear statement of the nature of the proposed research, to state the time which will be required to complete the work and to submit results for publication, and to specify funding status and the availability of equipment and space for the research.

-Additionally, if the requestor has received samples from ODP or from DSDP previously, he/she will be required to account for the disposition of those samples by citing published works, six (6) copies of which must be sent to the Curator.
-If no report has been published, this requirement can be fulfilled by sending a brief (two- or threepage) report of the status of the research.
-Unused and residual samples should be returned and data should be sent to the Curator if the project has terminated.
-Paleontological materials may be returned either to the Curator at ODP or to one of the designated paleontological reference centers.
-If material is returned to a reference center, notify the Curator when it is sent.
+Additionally, if the requestor has received samples from ODP or from DSDP previously, he/she will be required to account for the disposition of those samples by citing published works, four (4) copies of which must be sent to the Curator.
+If no report has been published, this requirement can be fulfilled by sending a brief (two- or three-page) report of the status of the research.